What to do with old cell phones?

 Give it away

 If your phone still has some life in it but you won’t use it, consider donating it to a charity.
 Programs like the National Coalition Against Domestic Violence and Cell Phones for Soldiers will find your old (working) phone a new and appreciative home.
-You can also check with your local shelters to see if they’d like to take the device off your hands.
+You can also check with your local shelters to see if they’d like to take it off your hands.

 If you choose to take on the work yourself and sell with eBay, Kijiji or Craigslist you’ll get to keep all of the proceeds of the sale instead of a cut.
 Whether the hassle is worth the extra money is your call.

-If none of the above solutions work for you – perhaps your phone is broken beyond repair or completely obsolete – you’ll have to dispose of it.
+If none of the above solutions work for you–perhaps your phone is broken beyond repair or completely obsolete–you’ll have to dispose of it.
 However, the trash isn’t the right place; it’ll need to be recycled.

 There are some less than reputable electronics “recyclers” out there that prey on your good intentions.
 The best bet is to consult the EPA’s Electronics Donation and Recycling page to find what recycling options are available to you.